 - Switch up your Stories content to keep it engaging

 - Include Stickers to keep people interested and push a CTA

 Instagram Stories analytics

-Measure your social media marketing results.
+Measure your Instagram marketing results.
 Track Instagram Stories and improve performance – with an all-in-one social media tool.

 What is Next Story in Instagram Stories?

 Next Story is the last navigation metric.
 As the name implies, it indicates that a user has moved on to the next story.
 Often someone else’s content.